-The best parenting books are those that resonate with you, fit your family’s values, and provide practical advice for your unique situation.
+The best parenting books are those that resonate with you, fit your family’s values, and provide practical advice for your unique situation

-You might turn to books that are specifically for parents when you’re feeling overwhelmed or simply looking for guidance, but there’s so many out there, how do you choose?
+You might turn to books that are specifically for parents when you’re feeling overwhelmed or simply looking for guidance.

-Whether it’s a toddler you are raising or maybe your child is a teenager, you are likely to find a book that provides the support and guidance you need.
+You are likely to find a book that provides the support and guidance you will need.

 Here are 12 of the best parenting books that have high ratings at Amazon and some of which I have read in the past that cover various ages and stages of development.